openenclave/openenclave/windows/clangw/README.md

 # llvm-arw: Wrapper for llvm-ar
 Ninja generator uses response files when the command line is long.
-However it uses / directory separator within the response files, which llvm-ar does not handle. llvm-arw transforms all / to \ in both command line as well as in repsponse files specified in the command-line.
+However it uses \ directory separator within the response files, which llvm-ar does not handle. llvm-arw transforms all \ to / in both command line as well as in response files specified in the command line.